syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Change-First-Day-Of-Week.md

 {% highlight c# %}

-	sfCalendar.FirstDayofWeek= 2;
+	calendar.FirstDayofWeek= 2;

 {% endhighlight %}

 {% endtabs %}

-N> The default value of `FirstDayofWeek` is Sunday when set as 0.
+N> The value will be provided as integers starting from 0 as Sunday.

 ![](images/Firstdayofweek.png)